abilandz/PH8124/Lecture_7/Lecture_7.md

 In the next section we will see how we can further customize the signal catching.

-At the end of this section, we stress out that, since the command **kill** can accept PID as an argument which is system-wide available, we can send signals to the jobs running in one terminal, by executing **kill** command with the specified signal in another terminal.
-In practice, if the running process has crashed and frozen the current terminal, we can still try to recover it by using its PID and sending to it signals with **kill** command from another terminal.
+At the end of this section, we stress that, since the command **kill** can accept PID as an argument that is system-wide available, we can send signals to the jobs running in one terminal by executing the **kill** command with the specified signal in another terminal.
+In practice, if the running process has crashed and frozen the current terminal, we can still try to recover it by using its PID and sending it signals with the **kill** command from another terminal.

 **Catching signals in your own code**

-We have already seen how we can send signals to the process, taking for granted that the implementation of that process has the relevant lines in the source code which can handle particular signals.
-In this section, we clarify what is happening behind the scene when a process receives a signal.
+We have already seen how we can send signals to the process, taking for granted that the implementation of that process has the relevant lines in the source code that can handle particular signals.
+In this section, we clarify what is happening behind the scenes when a process receives a signal.

-We introduce and discuss first the commands which are used to handle programmatically the signal input.
+We introduce and discuss first the commands that are used to handle programmatically the signal input.
 This can be achieved by using the **Bash** built-in command **trap**.
-In general, programs can be set up to trap specific signals, and interpret them in their own way.
+In general, programs can be set up to trap specific signals and interpret them in their own way.
 The command **trap** is used mostly for bullet-proofing, i.e. ensuring that your program behaves well under abnormal circumstances.
-The generic syntax of **trap** command is:
+The generic syntax of the **trap** command is:

 ```bash
 trap someCommand signal_1 signal_2 ...